Get indemnity™ professional insurance

 The minimum amount of professional indemnity insurance you can buy is £100,000, however you should consider the additional cost of buying an increased limit.
 The most common amount bought by small businesses is £1 million.

 In addition, to any required contractual or regulatory requirements, the amount of PI cover you purchase will depend on your perception of the exposure and how much you are prepared to spend to mitigate the risk.

 Please note the amount you purchase, may not be sufficient to cover the cost of future claims.
 We recommend you compare more than one option to appreciate the cost to increase your limit.

 Professional indemnity insurance claim examples:

-How to compare professional indemnity insurance quotes?
+How to compare professional indemnity quotes?

+There a numerous competing insurers that provide professional indemnity cover.
 Please complete our online application

 should engage with you early in the renewal process to ensure sufficient strategic planning.

 This guide is for information purposes and based on sources which we believe are reliable, the general risk management and insurance information is not intended to be taken as advice with respect to any individual circumstance and cannot be relied upon as such.